Prevent and protect

 There were also broad studies of birds and bats at the wind farms, the financing of scientific research.
 Every year, activities for the conservation of biodiversity related directly or indirectly to develop wind farms are developed, as laws and regulations of the United States require.
 Among the actions carried out studies on the effects on wildlife of wind power plants, work always validated by expert biologist, studies on birds and bats in wind farms environments in which NGOs are involved, monitoring include monthly indicators associated biodiversity.

-In addition, the following specific actions have been developed during the 2016:
+In addition, the following specific actions have been developed:

-PROJECT / TECHNOLOGY ACTIONS OBJECTIVES Power lines Water treatments in collaboration with land owners in two river basins, treating runoff from impermeable areas in the basins prior to its entry into the river Improve water quality and improve the aquatic habitat of the riverbank Auburn Transmission Project Acquiring wetlands in collaboration with the organisation Ducks Unlimited, by means of financial collaboration Improve quality of the aquatic habitat and stimulate species MPRP Transmission upgrade project Preparation of a development and monitoring plan to control invasive species Reduce impact on flora TL 48 Rebuild Recover and improve terrain affected by construction activities Wind farms Recover natural habitats and foster their regeneration, avoid the displacement of indigenous species, monitor species, raise awareness, and train local communities Reduce impact on flora Raise social awareness of the area's rich biodiversity
+PROJECT / TECHNOLOGY ACTIONS OBJECTIVES Power lines Water treatments in collaboration with land owners in two river basins, treating runoff from impermeable areas in the basins prior to its entry into the river.
+Improve water quality and improve the aquatic habitat of the riverbank.
+Adaptation of power lines.
+To minimise impact on the osprey in its nesting and reproduction processes.
+Collaboration in obtaining wetlands with the organisation Ducks Unlimited through financial collaboration, stemming from the Auburn Transmission Project.
+To improve the quality of the aquatic habitat and help the species.
+Wind farms Recover natural habitats and foster their regeneration, avoid the displacement of indigenous species, monitor species, raise awareness, and train local communities.
+Reduce impact on flora.
+Raise social awareness of the area's rich biodiversity.

-PROJECT / TECHNOLOGY ACTIONS OBJECTIVES Power Lines Reforestation, programs for the rescue and relocation of wildlife, monitoring of fauna for a minimum period of two years, programs for the recovery of degraded areas, etc. Ensure the success of programmes to recover and offset impact on Permanent Conservation Areas ("APPs") and degraded areas (quarries, tips) Hydroelectric plants Reforestation of affected areas Ensure the success of programmes to recover and offset impact on Permanent Conservation Areas (APPs) and degraded areas (quarries, tips) Continuation of environmental biodiversity conservation programmes based on the impacts of plant operation: monitoring of fauna (ichthyofauna, herpetofauna, avifauna, mammalian fauna, entomofauna, etc.); monitoring of flora in reforested areas; water quality control; monitoring of erosive processes, etc. Ensure the success of programmes to recover and offset impact on Permanent Conservation Areas (APPs) and degraded areas (quarries, tips)
+PROJECT / TECHNOLOGY ACTIONS OBJECTIVES Power Lines Reforestation, programs for the rescue and relocation of wildlife, monitoring of fauna for a minimum period of two years, programs for the recovery of degraded areas, etc. Ensure the success of programs to recover and offset impact on Permanent Conservation Areas (APPs) and degraded areas (quarries, tips).
+Hydroelectric power plants Reforestation of affected areas.
+Ensure the success of programs to recover and offset impact on Permanent Conservation Areas (APPs) and degraded areas (quarries, tips).
+Continuation of environmental biodiversity conservation programs based on the impacts of plant operation: monitoring of fauna (ichthyofauna, herpetofauna, avifauna, mammalian fauna, entomofauna, etc.); monitoring of flora in reforested areas; water quality control; monitoring of erosive processes, etc. Ensure the success of programs to recover and offset impact on Permanent Conservation Areas (APPs) and degraded areas (quarries, tips).

 It should be noted that, Neoenergia has several environmental programs in the communities where it operates, developing partnerships with management units of Natural Parks, Ecological Stations, Experimental Reserves, among other conservation units and communities, seeking the recovery and preservation of the environment, education and environmental development of the local population.
 Environmental programs are based on monitoring and reporting, which records the changes affect biodiversity and environmental benefits generated.

-PROJECT / TECHNOLOGY ACTIONS OBJECTIVES Thermal generation Development of the Garrapatas Estuary Rescue Project Development of the Feline Support Project in the Altamira region Wind farms Follow-up of reforesting carried out during construction of the La Ventosa wind farm Ensure the success of reforesting work Paperwork is underway for reforestation of an area covering approximately 19 ha in the area of the La Venta III wind farm Improve the habitat Paperwork is underway for reforestation of an area covering approximately 25.5 ha in the area of the La Venta III line Improve the habitat
+PROJECT / TECHNOLOGY ACTIONS OBJECTIVES Thermal power plants Development of the Garrapatas Estuary Rescue Project.
+Improve the habitat, fostering indigenous species, and raise social awareness of the area's rich biodiversity.
+Development of the Feline Support Project in the Altamira region.
+Improve the habitat, fostering indigenous species, and raise social awareness of the area's rich biodiversity.
+Wind farms Follow-up of reforesting carried out during construction of the La Ventosa wind farm.
+Ensure the success of reforesting work.
+Starting of the reforestation of an approximate area of 25 ha in the surroundings of the La Venta III power line.
+To improve the habitat.
+Starting of the reforestation of an approximate area of 19 ha in the surroundings of the La Venta III windfarm.
+To improve the habitat.